Transpoze/F1tenth/f1tenth_obstacle_avoidance/README.md

 Third, in general, to build a valid occupancy grid map, there are four steps:
 1. Use RANSAC algorithm on ZED camera 3-D point cloud for ground segmentation.
 This is a robust method for regression.
 2. Compress the ZED 3-D point cloud onto the ground plane by putting a threshold on the heights.
 3. Transform compressed 2-D point cloud from ZED camera and data from Lidar into occupancy grid map respectively.
-Occupancy grid map is composed of grids in 3 status, i.e. occupied, free, unknow.
+Occupancy grid map is composed of grids in 3 status, i.e. occupied, free, unknown.
 Given the measurement data, each status corresponds to a weight, which can be calculated basing on Bayes rule.
 The map is essentially a discrete probability map representing the how likely a certain grid is occupied.
 4. Use Iterative Closest Point (ICP) algorithm to merge these two maps.

 ### Reference